 CTV Calgary’s trusted team of journalists and top-notch news producers, editors and photographers are dedicated to providing the best in local news programming to southern Alberta on-the-air, in the community and online.

-Join us each weekday for CTV Morning Live Calgary, News at Noon, News at 5, News at 5:30, News at 6 and News at 11:30 and on weekends for the News at 6.
+Join us each weekday for CTV Morning Live Calgary, News at Noon, News at 5, News at 6 and News at 11:30 and on weekends for the News at 6.

 Don’t miss news when it happens; subscribe to our Breaking News email alerts HERE.